honojs/website/getting-started/cloudflare-workers.md

 ```

-> For more details visit the official Cloudflare documentation:
+> For more about this section you can find in the Cloudflare documentation:
 > https://developers.cloudflare.com/workers/wrangler/configuration/#secrets

 Then we use the [env adapter](/helpers/adapter#env) to get the environment variables in our code.